Today I want to talk about why I decided to join the Digital Nomad community several years ago.

 - Network and Opportunities

-As you travel around the world you will meet new people and find new opportunities.
+As you travel around the world you will meet new people and other digital nomads and remote workers, so you will find new opportunities.

-When you one day return to your country you will have a large network of people that you know.
+When you one day return to your country you will have a large network of people that you know on social media.

 And you will definitely get opportunities that you will never have had if you didnt go and travel the world.